ciur/papermerge/docs/source/metadata.rst

    Receipt with metadata

-This additional information - shop name, price and date is so called document's metadata.
+This additional information - shop name, price and date is so called document's **metadata**.
-Metadata is extremely useful when you need to locate specific document among many other very similar documents.
+Metadata is extremely useful when you need to *locate specific document among many other very similar documents*.

 Imagine that you scanned 60 groceries receipts and *organized* them in a folder named Groceries.
 If would just store those receipts on an ordinary file system the only way to distinguish between files